I had all of the tools and none of the skill to light that fire. And I kept thinking, “Man, I am one lousy Girl Scout…”

-I think it’s gonna prove to be a great metaphor for all of us middle-aged men and women who are starin’ that second half of the century in the face and wondering if we’ve done the best we can with what we have—or if we should maybe do a little better going forward.
+It’s a solution for those of us who are starin’ that second half of the century in the face and wondering if we’ve done the best we can with what we have—or if we should maybe do a little better going forward.

-It’ll be a vehicle for those of us who’ve become so specialized in our work and lives that we’ve forgotten to explore other ideas and disciplines—or we’ve put them to the side for want of time.
-To put it another way, can we re-learn how to live a “wider” life, even in small ways?
-And would a life of greater generalization be more satisfying?
+It’s a vehicle for those of us who’ve become so specialized in our work and lives that we’ve forgotten to explore other ideas and disciplines—or we’ve put them to the side for want of time.
+It asks how we can re-learn how to live the “wider” life of a child, even in small ways, and explores how that wider life might be more satisfying.

-It’ll be a tap on the shoulder to those of us who are perfectly fine within the confines of our own comfort zones, thank you very much—even though there’s that little voice inside that says maybe even a little change would do us some good.
+It’s a tap on the shoulder to those of us who are say we are perfectly fine within the confines of our own comfort zones, thank you very much—even though there’s that little voice inside that says maybe even a little change would do us some good.

-And finally, it’ll be a reminder for all of us who just miss having the kind of fun we used to have – or should have had — when we were kids.
+And finally, it’s be a reminder for all of us who just miss having the kind of fun we used to have – or should have had — when we were kids.

 Follow the BSP

-If any of these thoughts resonate with you, then I hope you’ll follow this sincere and goofy adventure.
+You can follow this sincere and goofy adventure in a whole lot of ways.
 Subscribe to the blog’s feed, and follow it on Facebook, on Twitter, on Flickr, and on YouTube.
 Share it with your friends and family.
 Or make it your own guilty pleasure.
 Post your comments, your ideas, your wisdom any time.

 Big Scout & Chief Instigator